Liv-ex: LWIN

-Each LWIN refers to the wine itself i.e. the producer, brand or vineyard.
+Each wine is assigned a seven-digit numerical code.
 The first six numbers of the code represent each wine's unique identifier, while the seventh number is a “check digit” that minimizes input errors.
 Additional information including the vintage, pack and bottle size can be appended to the LWIN in a standard format.

 The LWIN standards for including additional data are: